wazuh/wazuh-documentation/source/virtual-machine/virtual-machine.rst

 .. note::

   This VM only runs on 64-bit systems and is not recommended for use in production environments.
 It can be a useful tool for proofs of concept and labs.
-Multitier server and multi-node Elastic Stack clusters are usually a better fit for production environments where higher performance is required.
+Multitier server and multi-node clusters are usually a better fit for production environments where higher performance is required.

 This virtual appliance, available `here <https://packages.wazuh.com/vm/wazuh|WAZUH_LATEST_OVA|_|ELASTICSEARCH_LATEST_OVA|.ova>`_, contains the following components: